Table of Contents

 Types of Capital

-Given Below is a brief difference between the different kinds of capitals.
+Given below is a brief differences between the different kinds of capitals.

 - An administrative capital refers to the one where all the offices of the executive government are situated.